 Fearsome as elephants can sometimes be, I think we can all agree that a Cyclops makes for a much more exciting story behind the mysterious fossils.

 Although not technically in modern day Greece, the River Pactolus in western Turkey is still an important part of their mythological heritage.

 It was here along the riverbanks that King Midas, the man with the golden touch, was said to have rid himself of his powers after struggling to eat and drink by casting them into the water.
-Although a moral story of greed and desire, the myth is likely to have told as an explanation for why the river was so rich in gold dust during this period.
+Although a moral story of greed and desire, the myth is likely to have been told as an explanation as to why the river was so rich in gold dust during this period.

 Flowing along the riverbed in the sands, the gold was used to build some of the richest civilizations in the country’s history.
 We now know it was being brought down into the waters from the nearby mountains; however, it was on the banks of this river that the myth turned from story to legend.

 Besides the modern-day concept of hell from Christianity, there is no more famous afterlife experience in western culture than the legendary underworld of Greek mythology.

 Only a handful of heroes have ever willingly taken a trip into this dark and disturbing world, but this is exactly what archaeologists think they have been doing for the past sixty years.
 In the 1950s, a man walking his dog along a beach in Diros Bay on the Southern Greek coast came across a tiny entrance to a vast cave system that had lain undiscovered for millennia.

 Inside, evidence of civilization was found dating back to 9,000 years, and archaeologists believed they had found one of the finest examples of a prehistoric burial site in the world.
 However, it’s the appearance and atmosphere of the cave that really seems to have inspired the myth.